 1. Walk fast, really fast.

-2. Sprint a block to outrun a blinking green crossing light.
+2. Sprint a block to outrun a blinking green street-crossing light.

 3. Run towards the closing train door (there’s a word for this : kakekomi-josha).